yoonghan/ReactNative-Modular/README.md

-#React native as a modular approach
+# React native as a modular approach
 Creating 3rd party module for react native to load.
 This concept is based on https://facebook.github.io/react-native/docs/integration-with-existing-apps.html.
 JS script are downloaded externally and then loaded as react native rendered into the screen.

-This is a code as proof of concept for a customer.

 ## Concept:
 Imagine that you do: